 Pacira BioSciences, Inc. and its subsidiaries (collectively, the "Company" or "Pacira") is the industry leader in its commitment to non-opioid pain management and providing a non-opioid option to as many patients as possible to redefine the role of opioids as rescue therapy only.
-The Company's long-acting, local analgesic, EXPAREL® (bupivacaine liposome injectable suspension), was commercially launched in the United States, or U.S., in April 2012 and approved in select European countries and the United Kingdom in November 2021.
+The Company is also developing innovative interventions to address debilitating conditions involving the sympathetic nervous system, such as cardiac electrical storm, chronic pain and spasticity.
+The Company's long-acting, local analgesic, EXPAREL® (bupivacaine liposome injectable suspension), was commercially launched in the United States, or U.S., in April 2012 and approved in select European countries and the United Kingdom, or U.K.,in November 2021.
 EXPAREL utilizes the Company's proprietary multivesicular liposome, or pMVL, drug delivery technology that encapsulates drugs without altering their molecular structure, and releases them over a desired period of time.
+In November 2021, the Company acquired Flexion Therapeutics, Inc., or Flexion, and added ZILRETTA® (triamcinolone acetonide extended-release injectable suspension) to its product portfolio.
+ZILRETTA is the first and only extended-release, intra-articular (meaning in the joint) injection indicated for the management of osteoarthritis, or OA, knee pain.
+For more information, see Note 5, Flexion Acquisition.
 In April 2019, the Company added iovera® to its commercial offering with the acquisition of MyoScience, Inc., or MyoScience.
-The iovera® system is a handheld cryoanalgesia device used to deliver a precise, controlled application of cold temperature to only targeted nerves.
+The iovera® system is a handheld cryoanalgesia device used to deliver a precise, controlled application of cold temperature to targeted nerves.